SwannSG/jspy/README.md

 We do make allowance for sorting reliably on "simple" objects as a convenience and this is shown later.

-Where very powerful sort and compare functionality is required there is an option to provide this as a parameter to *sort({sortObj})*.
+Where very powerful sort and compare functionality is required there is an option to provide this as a parameter to *sort(sortObj)*.
 This is a very useful capability and provides a solution for almost any sort requirement.

 Simple sort
 ```javascript